 💡 Note: Your string tension will decrease over time!
 Depending on how well your rackets are strung, the tension can drop by 1 - 3lbs within 1 week after a restring.
 This will continue to slightly drop the longer the strings are in and the more you play.

-Whilst I have discussed stringing rackets at 30lbs and beyond, it is important to mention that if you string over the manufacturers recommended maximum tension you are doing so at your own risk!
+Whilst we have discussed stringing rackets at 30lbs and beyond, it is important to mention that if you string over the manufacturers recommended maximum tension you are doing so at your own risk!
 The maximum recommended tension can usually be found on the racket frame, or in the racket specification online.

 The higher string tension you have, the more pressure you put through the racket.
 If you exceed the maximum recommended tension then you significantly increase the chance of the racket frame breaking after a clash of rackets, or even a powerful smash!